CommaderDavid/Pizza-Project/README.md

 5. Maybe image of pizza ordered.

 ### Setup
-* Copy the repository to you computer
+* Copy the repository to your computer
 * Open the HTML file in a browser of your choosing
-* Choose your topping, cheese, and size and then send in a order!
+* Choose your topping, cheese, and size and then send in an order!
 * Enjoy!

 ### Concerns/ Email